Third rail

 When we talk about the third rail, we mean the live rail which provides electric power to a train through a conductor placed alongside the rails.

-This network carries over one third of all national passenger weekday trains and is capable of supporting very frequent services of up to 12 carriages, running at up to 100mph.
-An impressive 84% of all lines in Network Rail’s Southern Region are already electrified and as a result the Southern Region has the lowest percentage of diesel passenger services running in the UK.
+This network carries over one third of all national passenger weekday trains.
+It’s capable of supporting very frequent services of up to 12 carriages, running at up to 100mph.
+An impressive 84% of all lines in Network Rail’s Southern Region are already electrified.
+As a result the Southern Region has the lowest percentage of diesel passenger services running in the UK.

 The history of third rail

-The third rail system was first used on underground and metro systems from around 1900 with the main line electrification of what became Southern Region commencing in 1915.
-Between 1915 and today, the strategic decision to invest in electrification resulted the network we have today, with each extension bringing significant passenger benefits, reduction in journey time and economic benefits, and as a result significantly growing the number of passengers using the trains and the number of trains running on the network.
+The third rail system was first used on underground and metro systems from around 1900, with the main line electrification of what became Southern Region commencing in 1915.
+Between 1915 and today, the strategic decision to invest in electrification resulted the network we have today.
+Each extension brings significant passenger benefits, reduction in journey time and economic benefits.
+As a result this significantly grows the number of passengers using the trains and the number of trains running on the network.

 How third rail works